ChristophKnabe/tool-instruction/java-on-ubuntu.md

 # Java on Ubuntu 18.04
+According to [Leonardo Zanivan](https://medium.com/criciumadev/its-time-migrating-to-java-11-5eb3868354f9) __it’s time!
+Migrating to Java 11__.
+He describes there reasons and steps for migrating your projects to Java 11.
+I will try this on a current LTS Linux.

 According to [Stephen Colebourne](https://blog.joda.org/2018/09/time-to-look-beyond-oracles-jdk.html) it is __Time to look beyond Oracle's JDK__.
 If you want to run your Java applications for $free,